-Corded vs Cordless
+Corded vs. Cordless

 Corded immersion blenders tend to be more powerful and therefore preferred for commercial kitchens.
 They’re also often “more cumbersome, as you always have to watch where the cord is—especially if you’re using it near the stove or sink,” says Rolnick, who adds that cordless models are a better fit for home cooks working with smaller batches that don’t require as much motor power.
 “If you are not good at remembering to charge the cordless kind, get one that you plug in,” Goldstein says.
 “You want to be able to blend and not have to wait for it to charge.”

 For the most part, the experts we queried prefer a simpler approach to accessories.
 “I have only used an attachment once, maybe 10 years ago, when I used a whisk attachment for the biggest Pavlova I ever made for New Year's Eve in Romania,” says Grigore.
-Going a minimalist route accessories-wise may keep things running smoother overall, since “fewer bells and whistles means less can go wrong,” says chef Eric Miller of Rita Cantina in East Hampton.
+Going a minimalist route accessories-wise may keep things running smoother overall, since “fewer bells and whistles means less can go wrong,” says chef Eric Miller of Rita Cantina in East Hampton, New York.
 A blade guard to protect the interior of a pot or bowl, if that’s a concern, is one notable exception, although “you still always need to be careful as the blade is quite sharp and moves at a high rate of speed,” per Rolnick.

 Ask the Experts

-What types of recipes can I make with an immersion blender?
+Q: What types of recipes can I make with an immersion blender?

 Everything from creamy sauces and puréed soups to whipped cream, chocolate mousse, and icy blended drinks.
 Grigore uses an immersion blender at his restaurant to make a fava bean spread, while Miller uses one to make a fragrant mint basil oil by blending herbs and oil then straining before serving.

-How do I clean my immersion blender?
+Q: How do I clean my immersion blender?